nucleuslabs/form-capacitor/README.md

 # form-capacitor -

-**!!!Experimental Project!!!**

-Form manager for [`react`](https://github.com/facebook/react) that makes use of mobx & mobx-state-tree for state management  and AJV for validation.

-Form capacitor is a set of React Hooks that help you manage the state, validation and errors for react forms.
+Form capacitor is a set of React Hooks that help you manage state, validation and errors for react based forms.
+This project makes use of mobx / mobx-state-tree for state management and AJV for validation.

-Use json-schema to define the state and validation rules for your form then use a few Hooks to setup your form state management and validation.
+Use json-schema to define the state and validation rules for your form then use a few simple Hooks to setup your form state management and validation.

+**Project Status: Mostly Harmless**

+The @latest version of this project now has reasonable test coverage using some complex form samples with react-testing-library and will soon be considered stable.

 **Pros:**
-1. Form state is stored in observables so it's performance is not hindered by challenges such as having a large number of inputs and doing as you type validation on fields.
+1. It is Fast - Form state is stored in observables so it's performance is not hindered by challenges such as having a large number of inputs and doing as you type validation on fields
+2. Supports big complex forms and works well with repeatable dynamic input collections
+3. Supports nth level nesting and grouping
-2. Using Json-schema allows you to validate in the browser and server using the same ruleset.
+4. Using Json-schema allows you to validate the form in the browser and server using the same ruleset
-3. The API is hooks and the hooks for use with inputs work similar to `useState` works well with functional components.
+5. The API is hooks based and the hooks for use with inputs work similar to `useState`
-4. It isn't difficult to build most forms with this library even very complex forms can be created
+6. Easy to use with both super simple and super complex forms
-5. Works well with popular UI components like react-select and react-date-picker and would pair nicely with material UI
+7. Works well with popular UI components like react-select and react-date-picker and would pair nicely with material UI
+8. Not too many dependencies

 **Cons:**
-1. Isn't designed to work well with classes because it uses Hooks :(
+1. Isn't designed to work with react below 16.8 or class components because it uses Hooks :(
-3. 1 of the hook functions `useSchema` is actually Hook + HOC hybrids which may seem weird but it is because it uses a Context Provider which need to wrap components
+2. 1 of the hook functions `useSchema` is actually Hook + HOC hybrid which may seem weird but it is because it uses a Context Provider so you don't need to wrap it yourself (this was an opinionated decision because we make a lot of forms and found the strange convenience of the the hook HOC combo to outweigh the standard pattern of wrapping things in Context Providers)
-4. For complex state with deep tree structures you have to either specificy the full path in the name which employs path separation using the '.' character i.e "demographicInfo.homeAddress.postalCode" for each input or wrap them in a `<SubScehma path={name}>` set the proper paths in context
+3. For complex state with deep tree structures you have to either specify the full path in the name of a Consumer Component which employs path separation using the '.' character i.e "demographicInfo.homeAddress.postalCode" for each input or wrap them in a `<SubScehma path={name}>` which will set the proper paths in context. (if you can think of a magical way to propagate paths without wrapping please submit a pull request)

 ## Usage